SaswatPadhi/pseudocode.js/README.md

 normal text {\small the size gets smaller} back to normal again
 ```

-Note that although Pseudocode.js recognizes some LaTeX commands, it is by no
+Note that although pseudocode.js recognizes some LaTeX commands, it is by no
 means a full-featured LaTeX implementation in JavaScript.
 It only support a subset of LaTeX commands that are most relevant to
 typesetting algorithms.

-To display the caption of an algorithm, use `algorithm` environtment as a 'float' wrapper :
+To display the caption of an algorithm, use `algorithm` environment as a 'float' wrapper :
 ```tex
 \begin{algorithm}
 \caption{The caption of your algorithm}